The latest update for this article was written by Lindsay Podolak.

 Where: 710 Park Avenue, Hainesport

 Details: All classes here are broken up by age and skill level.
 There are two classes for five-to-eight year old ninjas looking to train, and two classes for nine-to-13 year olds.
-The ninja class is geared for casual training, while the ninja team class (tryouts required) is designed for stronger ninjas.
+The ninja class is more for casual training, while the ninja team class (tryouts required) is made for stronger ninjas.
 The teen ninja class for 13-to-17 year olds prepares kids for competition in the National Ninja League.
 Its focus is on conditioning and skill development.
 Non-students can go to open gym, but Movement Lab recommends learning about their facility in a class first.

 Why I like it: Movement Lab has been home to more Ninja Warrior finalists than any other facility in the country, so you know your child is receiving top-notch training here.ck the website for the right open gym time for your child.